 I’m often reminded that what we think we know about a particular travel destination may not be the reality at all.
-I found this to be especially true with my recent visit to the Canary Islands.
+I found this to be especially true with the Canary Islands.

 It was precisely how I had always imagined the Canaries: an unpretentious place for a cheap all-inclusive beach holiday, or maybe a sunny location for retirees — a bit like the European version of Florida.
 Very commercialised and kind of uncool.